dockstore/dockstore/_docs/getting-started-with-docker.md

 FROM ubuntu:14.04
 ```

 This uses the ubuntu 14.04 base distribution.
 How do I know to use `ubuntu:14.04`?
 This comes from either a search on Ubuntu's home page for their "official" Docker images or you can simply go to [DockerHub](http://hub.docker.com) or [Quay](http://quay.io) and search for whatever base image you like.
-You can extend anything you find there so if you come across an image that contains most of what you want you can use it as the base here.
-Just be aware of its source, I tend to stick with "official", basic images for security reasons.
+You can extend anything you find there.
+So if you come across an image that contains most of what you want, you can use it as the base here.
+Just be aware of its source: I tend to stick with "official", basic images for security reasons.

 ```Dockerfile
 MAINTAINER Brian OConnor <briandoconnor@gmail.com>